4DNucleome/PartSeg/docs/survey_mechanism.rst

 ===============

-Since the partseg 0.15.3 release there is a new feature that allows to ask users for fill in the PartSeg application.
+Since the partseg 0.15.3 release there is a new feature that allows to ask users for fill a survey to help in the PartSeg development.

 How it works
 ------------